mozilla-services/socorro/docs/tests/system_checklist.rst

     Is the processor process running?

-    * Log into a processor node and watch the processor logs for errors.
+    * Log into a logging node and check logs for errors:

-      Do: "journalctl -u socorro-processor -f"
+      Do: "tail -f /var/log/raw/socorro.processor.docker.processor.log"

       To check for errors grep for "ERRORS".